 Leukemia is cancer that starts in the tissue that forms blood.
 Most blood cells develop from cells in the bone marrow called stem cells.
 In a person with leukemia, the bone marrow makes abnormal white blood cells.
 The abnormal cells are leukemia cells.
 Unlike normal blood cells, leukemia cells don’t die when they should.
 They may crowd out normal white blood cells, red blood cells, and platelets.
 This makes it hard for normal blood cells to do their work.

-Adult leukemias are expected to account for more than 3.5 percent of all new cancer cases in 2019, or about 61,780 new cases as well as an estimated 22,840 deaths , according to federal statistics.
+Adult leukemias are expected to account for about 3 percent of all new cancer cases in 2023, or about 59,610 new cases and an estimated 23,701 deaths, according to federal estimates.
+The five-year survival rate is about 67 percent.

 The four most common types of leukemia are: